AlexanderHazankin/Treasure_Island/README.md

 # Treasure Island

-Simple game quest with no GUI
+Welcome to Treasure Island, a text-based adventure game where you must find the treasure and win the game!

+## How to Play
+To play the game, simply run the Python script treasure_island.py using a Python interpreter.
+You will be presented with a series of choices at different points in the game, and you must choose one of the options to continue.
+The game will end when you reach one of the possible endings, either by finding the treasure or encountering a game over scenario.

+## Requirements
+This game requires Python 3.x to run.
+No additional libraries or dependencies are required.

+## Credits
+Treasure Island was created by Alexander Hazankin.

+## License
+MIT License
+Copyright (c) 2022 Alexander Hazankin
+Permission is hereby granted, free of charge

+## Gameplay
+In Treasure Island, you will start at a crossroad where you must choose to go left or right.
+If you choose left, you will come to a lake with an island in the middle.
+You will then have the option to wait for a boat or swim across the lake.
+If you choose to wait for a boat, you will be taken to the island and presented with three doors: red, yellow, and blue.
+Each door leads to a different outcome, either finding the treasure, entering a room full of fire, or entering a room full of beasts.
+If you choose to swim across the lake, you will be attacked by angry trout and the game will end.
+If you choose to go right at the crossroad, you will fall into a hole and the game will end.

+## Notes
 This is one of my exercises from Udemy online Course: "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Dr. Angela Yu

-### Text Snippets from my example

-* 'You\'re at a crossroad.
-Where do you want to go?
-Type "left" or "right"'
-* 'You\'ve come to a lake.
-There is an island in the middle of the lake.
-Type "wait" to wait for a boat.
-Type "swim" to swim across.'
-* "You arrive at the island unharmed.
-There is a house with 3 doors.
-One red, one yellow and one blue.
-Which colour do you choose?"
-* "It\'s a room full of fire.
-Game Over."
-* "You found the treasure!
-You Win!"
-* "You enter a room of beasts.
-Game Over."
-* "You chose a door that doesn\'t exist.
-Game Over."
-* "You get attacked by an angry trout.
-Game Over."
-* "You fell into a hole.
-Game Over."